dan2861/Architectural-Vision/README.md

 ---

 ### Next Action
-1. Clone repo skeleton: `git clone ... && cd yale‑style‑classifier`.
+1. Clone repo skeleton: `git clone ... && cd Architectural-Vision`.
 2. Start **Task 1** (`build_dataset.py`) today; once raw images are in place, Tasks 2‑3 can run in parallel on a laptop GPU or Colab.

 Feel free to adapt filenames or swap any library (e.g., TensorFlow instead of PyTorch) as long as the artefact contract—images → `.npz` → `model.pkl`—stays fixed.